Skip to main content

 Gua Bao

-Often referred to as a 'Taiwanese hamburger,' consists of braised pork belly, pickled mustard greens, cilantro, and peanut powder served in a steamed bun.
+Sometimes called a 'Taiwanese hamburger,' it's braised pork belly with pickled mustard greens, cilantro, and peanut powder tucked into a steamed bun.

 Allergens: